Home

 • Are the reasons for the change understood and favorable?

-• Is the AFTER behavior expected to represent the future performance in the longer term?
+• Is the AFTER behavior expected to represent future performance in the long term?

-If you can not answer YES to all of the above criteria then the Process Owner should have a guide in the Control Plan that identifies corrective action and ideas for the special causes (assignable causes).
-The process is probably not mature or in enough control to use recalculated control limits.
+If you can not answer YES to all of the above criteria then the Process Owner should have information in the Control Plan that identifies corrective action and ideas for the special causes (assignable causes).
+The process is probably not mature, or in enough control, to use recalculated control limits.

 Process control should be done before assessing final process capability.